 THINGS TO DO WHEN VISITING TROGIR

 Trogir is only 30 kms from Split and although it is possible to catch a bus* from Split to Trogir we visited as an add on to a tour of the old town of Split.
-This meant that we were transported to Trogir, shown around and then left to explore for an hour or so then taken back to Split!
-It wasn’t long (about 2 hours)but it was enough to get a sense of the place. and see the main sights.
+The tour included transport to Trogir where we were briefly shown around before being left to explore for an hour or so before returning to Split.
+We spent about 2 hours in Trogir but it was enough to get a sense of the place. and see the main sights.

-Trogir was inscribed on the UNESCO World Heritage List in 1997.
-It is a lovely example of an urban settlement that has been added to and developed throughout its history.
-From the Hellenistic period through Roman times to Venetian rule there are examples of Classic, Romanesque, Renaissance, and Baroque buildings.
-To quote UNESCO it is ‘a remarkable example of urban continuity’!
+Trogir was inscribed on the UNESCO World Heritage List in 1997 and is (to quote UNESCO ) “a remarkable example of urban continuity.”
 It is one of the best preserved medieval cities in Europe.

 THINGS TO DO WHEN VISITING ŠIBENIK

-We visited Šibenik at the end of the day visiting KrKa National Park.
+We visited Šibenik at the end of day trip to KrKa National Park.
 It was literally a quick stop at the end of the tour to look at the Cathedral of St James as this is the UNESCO World Heritage Site.
-We also had to find our own way back to the coach which was a whole different story.

-The Cathedral is special because over the 105 years it took to be built 3 different architects were involved and it ended up being built in a blend of Gothic and Renaissance forms (very successfully too say UNESCO who know a bit (read a hell of a lot) more than I do about Gothic and Renaissance art/architecture etc!)
+The Cathedral is special because over the 105 years it took to be built 3 different architects were involved and the result is a building which is a blend of Gothic and Renaissance forms.

-There is also a rather interesting frieze around the Cathedral.
-It consists of 71 faces of men, women and children (I thought it was a bit creepy to be honest!)
+Check out the rather interesting frieze around the Cathedral.
+It consists of 71 faces of men, women and children who lives in Sibenik.